 Lavender is one of the most popular herbs to use around the house, partly for its lovely smell but also for its relaxant and insect repellent qualities.
 It’s also easily grown and in plentiful supply.
+Our top ideas for using Lavender will inspire you to bring those flowers in from the garden and put them to use in your home.
+You can also buy essential oils made from this abundant and popular flowering herb.

 Place in a clothes’ drawer or hang in your wardrobe.